| Small Stub Moth (previously known as Oenone xenopis) OENOSANDRIDAE, NOCTUOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

-These moths are grey, with darker speckly forewings.
+These moths have dark speckly grey forewings, each with two often indistinct orange spots.
+The hindwings are pale grey.
 The moths have a wingspan of about 2.5 cms.

 Further reading :